daniel30aguilar/Pinteresting/README.md

-# Test-Practice Version
+# OMR - TEST Practice Version

-This is the Pinteresting sample for Vangolabs.
+This is the Pinteresting sample.
 By Daniel Aguilar, [*Galponn*] (http://www.galponn.com): Financial Optimization